Women and (Musical) Histories: Early Career Researcher Day

 Professor Emily Kilpatrick teaches across the academic programmes at the Royal Academy of Music.
 Co-editor of the first complete critical edition of the songs and vocalises of Gabriel Fauré (Peters), she has published widely on the music and culture of the Belle Époque.
 Kilpatrick’s monograph French Art Song: History of a New Music (2022) was followed in 2025 by Maurice Ravel (Reaktion).
 Described in CD Choice as ‘one of the most valuable and insightful books on Ravel ever written’, it received a five-star review from BBC Music Magazine, and was named as one of the FT’s ‘Best Books of 2025’.

-Neil Heyde will be introducing and facilitating a discussion on REF.
+Speaker: Neil Heyde (introducing and facilitating a discussion on REF)

 How do you go about setting priorities for your research and what place could/should the REF have in this?
 (There’s no doubt it’s critical institutionally.)
 Drawing on my experience of the REF on both ‘sides’ this session aims to stimulate dialogue to explore both strategic and creative ways of engaging with external frameworks.